 Location: Lewiston, N.Y.

-Approximate cost of project: $600,000, most of which was provided by the Great Lakes Restoration Initiative.
+Approximate cost: $600,000, most of which was provided by the Great Lakes Restoration Initiative

-Key partners (public and private): Great Lakes Restoration Initiative, U.S. Fish and Wildlife Service, N.Y.
+Key partners: Great Lakes Restoration Initiative, U.S. Fish and Wildlife Service, N.Y.
 Department of Environmental Conservation.

 Types of jobs created: Fishery biologists, technicians and general laborers

 Scientists identified the first lake trout spawning site in the Niagara River and natural reproduction by the imperiled fish.
 The discovery will bolster efforts to restore the lake trout and lake sturgeon populations in the Niagara River.